 The Union Hill Trail Area is part of the 800-acre Empire Mine State Historic Park, offering a number of less populated opportunities for hiking, jogging, bicycling and horseback riding.

-Kenny Ranch is a large property west of Grass Valley with open meadows and a forested hillside that drops down toward Deer Creek on the north.
+Wildflower Ridge Trail is located within the 128 acre Wildflower Ridge Preserve west of Grass Valley, with open meadows and a forested hillside that drops down toward Deer Creek on the north.
 In spring, look for outstanding wildflowers on ridge meadows.

 Opened officially to the public in the spring of 2015, this volunteer built Land Trust trail offers views of snow-capped peaks and the confluence of the Middle Yuba River and North Yuba River with a moderately challenging 4.5 mile round trip hike with a 500-foot elevation gain.